Jenavla/Physics-Calculator/Physics calculator version log.md

 - Fixed a naming issue with variables in the code

 Version Beta 2.1:
+- Fixed an issue where mass could be negative in some calculatopns
+- Fixed an issue where roots and logarithm could contain negative numbers

+Version 1.0:
+- Made the code more efficiënt
+- Several bugfixes
+- Updated the help menu to explain the program in more detail
+- Fixed a naming issue with variables in the code

+Version Beta 2.1:
 - Fixed an issue where mass could be negative in some calculations
 - Fixed an issue where roots and logarithm could contain negative numbers